 In the Form Builder, you'll design your Mailchimp signup form and your response emails that guide your potential subscribers through their double opt-in signup.

 Think of these documents as your opportunity to onboard new subscribers and introduce them to your brand.
 You can add branded assets and custom text to your form, or enable a welcome email with a coupon or special offer for new subscribers.

 These messages are included in the double opt-in process.

-reCAPTCHA confirmation After someone fills out your signup form, they'll need to check a reCAPTCHA box.
-This required step keeps spambots from adding fake data to your list, and can't be turned off or edited.
+After someone fills out your signup form, they'll need to check a reCAPTCHA box.
+This required step keeps spambots from adding fake data to your audience, and can't be turned off or edited.

-Opt-in confirmation email The confirmation email contains a unique URL that your potential subscriber must click before we can add them to your list as a subscribed contact.
+The confirmation email contains a unique URL that your potential subscriber must click before we can add them to your audience as a subscribed contact.
 Customize the text and design of the email to match your organization's branding and style.

 Now that you know the basics of the double opt-in process, learn how to use our Form Builder to customize your signup form and double opt-in messaging.